masesk/webapp-interface-manager/README.md

 ```
 npm run build
 ```
-This will generate a directory named `dist`.
+This will generate a directory named `build`.
 The contents of the dist can be contain the newly generate WAIM; with all the custom configurations from `src\constants.js` and all your custom React components.

 ## Try
 Try out the latest release:
 [https://masesk.github.io/webapp-interface-manager](https://masesk.github.io/webapp-interface-manager)